 The one distinct advantage he had over all his foes was the ability to cloak his true feelings.
 You see he had both an inner and outer mind.
 His inner mind couldn’t be discerned by anyone, thus concealing his true feelings.
 Just as deceiving, he could plot against an adversary without them suspecting a thing.
 This would be crucial in carrying out his mission.
 Admittedly he enjoyed the vampires company, but always remained focused, trying not to get too distracted.

 In his dealings with the bloodthirsty creatures, it was the leader of the group, Silvia who set his blood on fire.
 He was simply enchanted by her.
-She moved like an eloquent princess, with her long blond hair cascading in gentle waves,all the way to her mid-back.
+She moved like an eloquent princess, with her long blond hair cascading in gentle waves, all the way to her mid-back.
 Often he secretly watched her, simply wanting to reach out and touch her fair skin, which was smooth and unblemished.
 The swiftness of her movements gave him a burst of excitement.
 Many nights, he had envisioned himself making love to her.
 But in order to achieve his ultimate goal, his love had already been spoken for.
-The one he sought was pure, and she would bring into the world a very special child.
+The one he sought was pure, and she would bring a very special child into the world.

 He never had intended on harming the gorgeous creature, but just needed a thrill.
 If circumstances had been different, he definitely would have been enamored by her.
-But it had taken years of intricate planning and scheming for him to move closer to his ultimate goal.
+But it had taken years of scheming for him to move closer to his ultimate goal.
 The success of his heinous deeds rested on the fact that no one had been the wiser.
-It was simply believed that the tragic events were the victims’ unfortunate destinies.
+Everyone simply believed that the tragic events were the victims’ unfortunate destinies.

 Inconspicuously, he had watched her grow from being a very young girl to a beautiful woman.
-Over the years he kept surveillance from a safe distance, making sure to never lose sight of her.
+Over the years he kept surveillance from a safe distance, making sure never to lose sight of her.
 Wherever she moved, he followed.
-No one, including her family, was aware of his existence.
 Presently, he dwelled just a few blocks from her home.
-But it wasn’t her beauty which had him obsessing over her.
+Although no one suspected a thing.
+But it wasn’t her beauty that had him obsessing over her.
 It was something much more crucial.

 Just as he uttered these words, his smile ebbed away.

-“NOOOO,” he screamed, pounding his fist hard on the dark wooden desk.
+“NOOOO,” he screamed, pounding his fist hard on the wooden desk.
 He could not and would not let this happen.
 Hurling his fists into the air, his face was illustrative of pure rage, turning a flaming red.
-It no longer held the vitality of a young handsome man, but seemed to have aged by centuries.
+It no longer held the vitality of a young handsome man, but seemed to have aged centuries.
 His facial features were completely transformed.
 Anyone witnessing this transformation would stare in terror, rendering them immobilized.
 “I will destroy you.
-First I’ll make you suffer terribly, enjoying you scream in agonizing pain.
+First I’ll make you suffer terribly, and then I’ll enjoy watching you scream in agonizing pain.
 You’ll curse the day that you were born,” he vented.
-“I’m going to tear the life right out of you.”Satisfied, he let out a heinous laughter which echoed throughout his home.
+“I’m going to tear the life right out of you.”Satisfied, he let out a heinous laughter, which echoed throughout his home.